-Retreat Center programs and activities will be conducted to the extent that they can be done safely; social distancing and masking requirements are a necessity.
+Programs and activities will be conducted to the extent that they can be done safely; social distancing and masking for larger groups may be required.
 Wherever possible, activities will be held outdoors or if indoors in open, well-ventilated spaces.

 Deposit and Payments

-A non-refundable 5% deposit will be required to register your family and reserve a cabin.
-50% of the remaining balance will be due April 1st, with the remaining balance due June 1st.
-Registration after April 1st will require 50% of the balance to register.
-After June 1st, payment in full will be required to register.
+A non-refundable 10% deposit will be required to register your family and reserve a cabin.
+50% of the balance will be due February 1st, with the remaining balance due May 1st.
+Registration after February 1st will require 50% of the balance to register.
+Registration after May 1st will require 100% of the balance to register.

 Cancellations within 14 days of your arrival will result in a full credit applied toward a future stay at Medomak.
 In the event Medomak must cancel a program, a full refund will be given.